Ariel Sharon - Yitzhak Kaduri

 The last two decades of his life were marred by the controversial way that some would use him to promote various political parties.

 Rabbi Kaduri achieved celebrity status during the 1996 Knesset elections when he was flown by helicopter to multiple political rallies in support of the Shas party, and for amulets that were produced in his name for supporters of that party.

-Kaduri lived a live of poverty and simpicity.
+Kaduri lived a life of poverty and simplicity.
 He ate little, spoke little, and prayed each month at the gravesites of tzaddikim i Israel.